Occupant Ejection in Automotive Collisions

 When auto accidents in Arizona occur, the danger involved with them arises in several different ways.
 Clearly, the initial impact that involves the smashing, bending and shredding of metal creates instant danger to anyone inside a vehicle thats going through that type of contortion, but there is also an extreme danger regarding occupant ejection.
 Occupant ejections almost always lead to serious personal injuries and fatalities, and there are many reasons why they occur.

-Below youll find information regarding examples of common causes of occupant ejections in AZ auto accidents, examples of common types of injuries and causes of death that result from these occupant ejections and finally how you should proceed if you or someone you love has been harmed in this sort of crash and need the help of an experienced Arizona auto accident lawyer.
+Below youll find information regarding examples of common causes of occupant ejections in AZ auto accidents, examples of common types of injuries and causes of death that result from these occupant ejections and finally how you should proceed if you or someone you love has been harmed in this sort of crash and need the help of an experienced personal injury lawyer in Phoenix.

 Common Causes of Occupant Ejections in Arizona Auto Accidents

 While almost any Arizona car accident could lead to the ejection of an occupant, there have been certain causes identified as more common than others.
 Below are some examples of these common causes of occupant ejections.

 Almost everyone understands that seatbelts can save lives, and estimates indicate that as many as 15,000 people every year in the United States avoid death or more serious injuries because they were wearing their seatbelts.
 However, seatbelts are not immune to malfunctions and product defects, and when a malfunction occurs or a defect rears its head it can lead to seatbelt malfunction and an unexpected occupant ejection.
 Seatbelts may be made of strong materials, but their latches are relatively simple and can fail to perform from time to time.